 This record contains information specific to levonorgestrel used alone.
 Those with an interest in a combination oral contraceptive should consult the record entitled, "Contraceptives, Oral, Combined."

 Although nonhormonal methods are preferred during breastfeeding, progestin-only contraceptives such as levonorgestrel are considered the hormonal contraceptives of choice during lactation.
 Fair quality evidence indicates that levonorgestrel does not adversely affect the composition of milk, the growth and development of the infant or the milk supply.
-Some evidence indicates that progestin-only contraceptives may offer protection against bone mineral density loss during lactation, or at least not exacerbate it.
+Expert opinion holds that the risks of progestin-only contraceptive products usually are acceptable for nursing mothers at any time postpartum.
+Some evidence indicates that progestin-only contraceptives may offer protection against bone mineral density loss during lactation, or at least do not exacerbate it.

 The levonorgestrel IUD (Myrena) is recommended to be inserted at least 6 weeks postpartum and in some cases up to 12 weeks postpartum when uterine involution is complete.
 However, the American College of Obstetrics and Gynecology considers earlier insertion to be appropriate based on expert opinion.
-Two small, randomized studies on this point differed in their outcomes.
-One found that early insertion did not adversely affect breastfeeding, and the other found that immediate IUD insertion markedly reduced the breastfeeding rate at 6 months postpartum.
-Based on the available evidence, expert opinion in the United States holds that the advantages of using progestin-only contraceptive products generally outweigh the theoretical or proven risks before 4 weeks postpartum.
-However, it may be prudent to avoid administration of these products until lactation is well established.
+The World Health Association recommends that progestin-only intrauterine devices (IUDs) can be inserted before 48 hours postpartum and after 4 weeks postpartum, but should not have be inserted between 48 hours and 4 weeks postpartum.
+Three small, randomized studies on this point differed in their outcomes.
+Two found that early insertion did not adversely affect breastfeeding, and the other found that immediate IUD insertion markedly reduced the breastfeeding rate at 6 months postpartum.
+A meta-analysis found that uterine perforation with an IUD was 6 to 10 times more likely in breastfeeding mothers than in non-breastfeeding women, but that the risk of expulsion was no greater in breastfeeding mothers.

 Levonorgestrel is a synthetic progestin that is the active isomer of the racemate norgestrel.
 It is considered to be twice as potent on a weight basis as the racemic mixture.
 Norplant is a subdermal implant that releases levonorgestrel at a rate of about 85 mcg daily initially, dropping to about 50 mcg daily at 9 months.
 Norplant-2 releases levonorgestrel at a rate of about 50 mcg daily.
 Neither of the Norplant products are available in the United States at the time of this revision.